Sep9

 Teaches how God often leads us to a special place and a special time so that we can better hear from Him.-(V.1)

-Teaches how our lofty position and divine revelations are an act of God’s grace and not because we’re special, or we earned it and deserve it.-(V.1)
+Teaches how our lofty and divine revelations are an act of God’s grace and not because we’re special, or we earned it and deserve it.-(V.1)

 Teaches those who dare to go higher and further with God will see Him for who He truly is.-(V.2)

-Teaches how in times of great pain and grief God sends people to comfort, encourage, and strengthen us.-(V. 3) It may not be a Moses or Elijah, but it can be a godly friend, acquaintance, or church pastor.
+Teaches how in times of great pain and grief God sends people to comfort, encourage, and strengthen us.-(V. 3)

-Displays how oftentimes when God is moving we want to interject what we think are good ideas.-(V. 4)
+Warns how oftentimes when God is moving we want to interject what we think are good ideas.-(V. 4)

 Warns against thinking we have the all the answer and solutions in knowing the right way forward.-(V.4)